jonaspmeise/cvpraktikum/README.md

     + [Multiple videos](#multiple-videos)

 # General
-This github repository contains the programming project which accompanies the computer vision project *Mara & Eisenbär* in the winter semester 2020/2021 at the WWU Münster.
+This github repository contains the programming project which accompanies the computer vision project *Mara & Ameisenbär* in the winter semester 2020/2021 at the WWU Münster.

 ## Important Information

 The project requires Python and the following libraries in order to be executed:
 ``

-Numpy
+Numpy,

-CV2
+CV2,...
 ``

 # Setup